7.2 Atmospheric Radiation and Earth’s Climate

 |interface||down arrows||up arrows||down arrows||up arrows|

 So what would the temperature at Earth’s surface be if there was no atmosphere?
-Equation [7-2] applies to the no-atmosphere case and hence the Earth with no atmosphere has a surface temperature of 255 K. This temperature is the same as the radiating temperature at the top of our Earth with an atmosphere whose absorptivity, hence emissivity, is 1 at all emitted infrared radiation wavelengths.
+Equation [7-2] applies to the no-atmosphere case and hence the Earth with no atmosphere has a surface temperature of 255 K. This temperature is the same as the radiating temperature at the top of our Earth with an atmosphere whose absorptivity (and hence emissivity) is 1 at all emitted infrared radiation wavelengths.
 The surface would be so cold that any water on it would freeze and stay frozen.

-Now consider Earth with an idealized atmosphere identical to that used to derive Equation [7-2] but now paying attention to the temperature of Earth’s surface under such an atmosphere.
+Now consider the opaque-infrared model.
+The atmosphere in this model is identical to the atmosphere modeled in the derivation of Equation [7-2].
+Now, however, we will be paying attention to the temperature of Earth’s surface under such an atmosphere.
 As before, this atmosphere is transparent to all solar radiation energy coming down to Earth’s surface and is opaque to all infrared radiation.
-“Opaque” means that the infrared radiation is completely absorbed over very short distances (i.e., the absorptivity, hence emissivity is 1, and the absorption optical depth is great, so by Beer’s Law, very little infrared radiation is transmitted).
+“Opaque” means that the infrared radiation is completely absorbed over very short distances (i.e., the absorptivity and emissivity are 1, and the absorption optical depth is great, so by Beer’s Law, very little infrared radiation is transmitted).
 The atmosphere itself is strongly emitting in all directions, both up and down, and the only infrared radiation that does not get absorbed is that emitted out the top of the stratosphere to space.